balena-io-modules/balena-settings-client/README.md

 - `dataDirectory`: The default per user data directory path.
 - `cacheDirectory`: The default per user image cache directory path.
 - `imageCacheTime`: The default time an operating system image is considered fresh.
+- `tokenRefreshInterval`: The interval to refresh the token, to prevent it from becoming outdated.

 Notice that Resin Settings Client reads `$HOME/.resin/config` and `$PWD/.resinconf` to customise it's per user and per application values.